Stratio/crossdata/doc/src/site/sphinx/3_configuration.rst

 Driver configuration
 ======================
 To start a crossdata client is needed to create the configuration file driver-application.conf.
-In other case the driver try to connect with a localhost server of crossdata.
+In any other case the driver tries to connect to a localhost server of Crossdata.
-This file must contains:
+This file must contain:

- - crossdata-driver.config.cluster.name: The name of the crossdata cluster.
+ - crossdata-driver.config.cluster.name: The name of the Crossdata cluster.

- - crossdata-driver.config.cluster.hosts: A list of crossdata servers where the client can connect.
+ - crossdata-driver.config.cluster.hosts: A list of Crossdata servers where the client can connect.
 The format is like [ip_1:port_1, ip_2:port_2, ...,ip_n:port_n]

  - crossdata-driver.config.retry.times: Retry connections.